 - Timeline: A sample timeline is offered in our graduate and professional school handout.
 Participate in undergraduate research in your sophomore and/or junior year to get a sense of what is involved in graduate school and to gain experience.
 Most deadlines will be in November – through late January for the following year.
 Plan ahead and don’t procrastinate with your examinations, program research, personal statement writing and asking faculty to write letters for you.

 While faculty will be the first point for your graduate school advising, the Career Center can be helpful with the steps along the way.
+Other students can also provide tips, based on their experience.
 Use Handshake to make an appointment for career counseling, networking assistance with alumni, resume, CV and cover letter reviews, advising and programming for pre-law and pre-health.